gravitational/teleport/rfd/00XY-session-locking.md

 the default period of 10 minutes defined in `defaults.LowResPollingPeriod`) a `types.Watcher`-based algorithm should be preferred.

-To be able to distinguish locks received from the root cluster, the root cluster should send the `Lock` resource a resource label of the
+`Lock` resources received from the root cluster should be stored under a separate backend key namespace:
-form:
 ```
-teleport.dev/replicated-from: <root-cluster-name>
+/locks/remote/<clustername>/<lockname>
 ```

 A tolerance interval similar to the case of intra-cluster propagation should be used.